LuigiCaradonna/isoviewer-for-helios-automazioni-cnc/README.md

 Inside the folder `dist` the latest compiled version of the software for Windows is available in a zip format.
 There is no need to install the software.
 Unpack the zip package, inside the folder `Isoviewer`, find and run the file `Isoviewer.exe`.
+> Windows 10 is required since previous versions are no more supported by Python 3.9